SKTeamLab/esm-msr/README.md

 * **Protein Complex Mode (Experimental):** Allows scoring within the context of multiple chains vs a `single_chain`.
 In our limited testing, this does not appear to be more useful for binding prediction than using the single chain of interest.

 **Running Inference:**
 Click **Run Prediction Script** at the bottom of the window.
-A red **STOP** button will appear, which allows you to forcefully terminate the process tree if you accidentally launch a massive screening run. *Note: Singles screening takes <1 minute on modern GPUs.
+A red **STOP** button will appear, which allows you to forcefully terminate the process tree if you accidentally launch a massive screening run.
+After preliminary setup (~1 minute), you can track the screening progress at the bottom of the GUI, stop, and modify the run parameters if it will take too long. *Note: Singles screening takes <1 minute on modern GPUs.
 Doubles screening on a 300AA protein can take hours (`chain`) or days (`unmasked`).*

 ### 3. Visualization